phase2/pl-d8-demo/README.md

 ### 3. Start a new terminal:

   - We leave the old terminal running `docker-compose up` so that we can see any log messages from within the containers.
   - Be sure it has your Dev Tools environment configured.
-If not run `eval $(devtools config)`
+If not run `eval "$(rig config)"`

 ### 4. Ensure the installer has permissions to create the settings files and files directory with: